lunamoon03/AVC-project/README.md

 Should check if its black by checking if RGB are below a certain thresh hold and are relatively equal.

-# <a name="_quadrant_detector"></a>Quadrant 3 detector
+# <a name="_quadrant_detector"></a>Quadrant change detector
 From [useful functions](#_useful_functions)

-This function should check if the program has reached the start of quadrant 3.
+This function should check if the program has reached the start of quadrant 3 or 4.

 It should return a bool.
-It seems currently there is a red hexagon which denotes the transition from quadrant 2 to 3.
-I do not have confirmation that this will stay so if it is removed a different method might be required.
-But for now it can just keep the camera in place and check if there are a certain number of red pixels.
+It seems currently there is a red hexagon which denotes the transition from quadrants.
+Keep the camera in place and check if there are a certain number of red pixels.
 Is there is it should return true.